-The systems should only be installed by specialist contractors who have successfully undergone training and registration by the Certificate holder (see section 15).
+The systems should only be installed by specialist contractors who have successfully undergone training and registration by the Certificate holder.

-Note: The BBA operates a UKAS-Accredited Approved Installer Scheme for external wall insulation (non-mandatory); details of approved installers are included on the BBA website (www.bbacerts.co.uk)
+Note: The BBA operates a UKAS-Accredited Approved Installer Scheme for external wall insulation (non mandatory); details of approved installers are included on the BBA website (www.bbacerts.co.uk).